ckongala/Power-BI/01-connecting-shaping/02-Types-of-data-connectors/README.md

-Let me simplify this and provide real-world examples to make it easier to understand.

 ### **Power BI’s Data Connections:**
 Power BI makes it easy to connect to data from almost any source.
 Whether it's files, databases, or online services, Power BI has a huge library of connectors to access data.